Sentinel-One/s1-integration-examples/nexus-sdk/python/docs/developer.md

 When you open the repository from within VS Code and have the extension installed, you can either choose to manually open the repository in a container or VS Code should automatically prompt you to do so.

-On Windows and Linux this is not necessarily required, but it is recommended in order to have a consistent development environment across platforms.
-MacOS does require this if you want to be able to directly compile and run the Go binary as it will be dynamically linked with the Linux version of the Nexus SDK.
+For Python development, this is not necessarily required, but it is recommended in order to have a consistent development environment across platforms and languages.

 For much more information on **DevContainers**, please refer to the [Visual Studio Code website](https://code.visualstudio.com/docs/devcontainers/containers).